ardanlabs/gotraining/reading/design_guidelines.md

 These are a set of design guidelines for data, interfaces, composition and packages.
 Please consider these thoughts when designing your own software.

+#### Bottom Line

+The compiler is a tool and it's not all knowing or perfect.
+You need to work with it and help it.

+The operating system is doing its best to keep cores busy and leverage the right core at the right time.
+You need to work with it and help it.

+The hardware is doing its best to execute as many instructions per clock cycle as possible.
+You need to work with it and help it.

+Writing idiomatic code in Go gets you a long way.
+But you can do so much more when you know how these things work.

 #### Data-Oriented Design
 [Data-Oriented Design and C++](https://www.youtube.com/watch?v=rX0ItVEVjHc) - Mike Acton
 [Efficiency with Algorithms, Performance with Data Structures](https://www.youtube.com/watch?v=fHNmRkzxHWs) - Chandler Carruth